 Announcing Version 4.0

 In March 2020 life threw us a curveball; as in software, versioning is a way to categorize each state of the software, each version comes with new features, enhancements, and bug fixes.
 We use it in the exact same way when we refer to “versioning our business”.
 The pandemic was an unexpected bug that forced us to reimagine our way of working.

-We have pushed comfort zones, have grown, shrunk, created processes, order, nipped and tucked.
-This time, we are scaling once more to pivot and reposition ourselves.
+We pushed comfort zones, grew, shrank, created processes, organized, nipped, and tucked.
+And, scaled once more to pivot and reposition ourselves.

 And, working smart.